ggilmore/livestreamerFM/README.md

 # livestreamerFM

-Right now, this is just an extremely small commandline utility that uses [Livestreamer](http://livestreamer.tanuki.se/) and [VLC](https://www.videolan.org/vlc/index.html) to create an audio http server that streams audio from your favorite livestreamer streams.
+Right now, this is just an extremely small command-line utility that uses [Livestreamer](http://livestreamer.tanuki.se/) and [VLC](https://www.videolan.org/vlc/index.html) to create an audio http server that streams audio from your favorite livestreamer streams.